lop-Louis/go-to-docs/docs/facilitation.md

 Why: Prevents drift, balances voices, and converts meetings into clear outcomes instead of vague discussion.
 When: Kickoffs, retros, prioritization, brainstorming, or anytime alignment feels slow or uneven.

+> **Primary action:** Pick one technique and run it in your next collaborative session.

 ## Silent brainstorming

 Generates broad idea diversity before any group influence sets in.